 The article outlines the process of checking system RAM on Ubuntu Linux, which can be advantageous while specifying system requirements.
 Various tools can be used for this task from the System Settings panel or through terminal commands such as ‘free’, ‘watch’, ‘top’, and ‘dmidecode’.
 These tools not only reveal RAM size and usage but also type and speed.

-This article describes the steps you can take to check the system RAM on Ubuntu Linux.
+This article describes the steps to check the system RAM on Ubuntu Linux.

-Knowing the RAM installed on your computer with Ubuntu Linux may come in handy when drawing up requirement specs.
-In addition, Ubuntu Linux comes with many tools that users can use the check available RAM on a machine.
+Knowing the RAM installed on your computer with Ubuntu Linux may be useful when drawing up requirement specs.
+In addition, Ubuntu Linux has many tools that users can use to check available RAM on a machine.

 Below, we’ll go through some of the tools you can use.
 There are some pros and cons to all of them.
 However, all should work similarly, except few may provide additional information than others.

 With the steps below, you will be able to check the system RAM and gather the following information:

 Check RAM size and speed on Ubuntu Linux